datacarpentry/sql-ecology-lesson/episodes/01-sql-basic-queries.md

 ### Limiting results

 Sometimes you don't want to see all the results you just want to get a sense of what's being returned.
-In that case you can use the LIMIT command.
+In that case, you can use the LIMIT command.
 In particular, you would want to do this if you were working with large databases.

     SELECT *
     FROM surveys